VeraZab/elt-template/README.md

 # ELT Project Template [BigQuery, Prefect Cloud, Dbt Core, Terraform]

-The intent of this template is to quickstart development of your data pipeline, with BigQuery, Prefect Cloud, Dbt Core, and Terraform.
+The intent of this template is to quickstart development of your data pipeline, with BigQuery, Prefect open source, Dbt Core, and Terraform.

 ## Prerequisites: